Rome Seminar FAQs

 It is requested that women cover their shoulders for meetings and entrances to holy sites.
 Shorts are not appropriate for any seminar activities.

-Sturdy comfortable shoes are recommended for the significant amount of walking that transpires during the entire seminar (especially at Subiaco).
+Sturdy comfortable shoes are recommended for the significant amount of walking that transpires during the entire seminar.
+In addition, the quaint cobblestone roads that add to Rome's charm are not a friend to heels.
 When the seminar includes attendance at a Papal Audience, which may be held outside; participants will want sunscreen, a hat, and sunglasses.
 We also highly advise bringing a small, collapsible umbrella.
 Rome is quite warm in the summer, so bring lightweight clothing and carry water with you.

 Is there any special protocol for meeting with Curia Officials?